 2004 - Portland General Electric (PGE) completed decommissioning of the Trojan Nuclear Plant

-2006 - May 21, the Trojan cooling tower was imploded while being being viewed by awed spectators on both the North and South bank of the Columbia River and an impressive number of camera crews & television viewers.
+2006 - May 21, the Trojan cooling tower was imploded while being viewed by awed spectators on both the North and South bank of the Columbia River and an impressive number of camera crews & television viewers.